CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 a.) bundling bandwidth capacities and / or

-b.) in the event of an interface or connection failure to have a failover for the network traffic.
+b.) in the event of an interface or link failure to have a failover for the network traffic.

 Since Windows Server 2012, this technique is natively available in the operating system.